lvendrame/rs-mock-server/README.md

 -   🧩 **Dynamic Path Generation**: Create routes with parameters (`{id}`), specific values (`{admin}`), and even numeric ranges (`{1-10}`) right from the filename.
 -   ⚙️ **Full HTTP Method Support**: Define `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, and `OPTIONS` endpoints.
 -   🖼️ **Static File Serving**: Automatically serves any file (like images, CSS, or JS) with its correct `Content-Type` if the filename doesn't match a method pattern.
+-   🌐 Public Directory Serving: Serve a directory of static files (e.g., a frontend build) from a root public folder, or map a folder like public-assets to a custom /assets route.
 -   🔧 **Configurable**: Easily change the port and mock directory via command-line arguments.
 -   ⚡ **Lightweight & Fast**: Built with Rust for minimal resource usage and maximum performance.